 1. Cooked, Unsalted Chicken

-Deboned, unseasoned chicken is an excellent protein-packed treat for your pooch.
+Deboned, unseasoned chicken is an excellent protein-packed treat for your pooch, and it’s a common ingredient listed in dog cookbooks for owners committed to home-cooking their dogs’ dinners.
 Chicken skins and fat are also fine, and soft bits of cartilage or connective tissue are usually safe too.

 You can cook the chicken just about any way you’d like, but baking or boiling is likely the best option.
 You could also grill or saute it, but avoid using a ton of butter or oil if you cook the chicken on the stove top.